DSPaul/COMPASS/README.md

 - If you find a bug, please open a github issue and report it there so it can be fixed.
 If you don't have a github account, you can also join the [discord](https://discord.gg/HawGMJgS9Y) and share it there.
 Please include a clear explanation of the nature of the bug and if possible steps to reproduce it.
 - If you have ideas for new features or improvements, you can put those in a github issue as well.
-- As for code contributions and pull requests, I am not currently looking for contributors.
+- As for code contributions and pull requests, please check out the issues labeled with "help wanted".
+All pull requests should be made against the dev branch.
+Dev gets merged into master with every new release.
+I will not be accepting PR's for anyting besided those issues.
 There are many reasons for this but [this video](https://www.youtube.com/watch?v=YIL5fuAUPiA) summarizes it pretty well.
-If you cannot help yourself however, all pull requests should be made against the dev branch.
-Dev gets merged into master with every new release.

 ## :heart: Support the project